typelevel/Laika/docs/extending-laika/directive.md

 ### Directive Registration

-Finally all we need to do is register our directive before parsing:
+Finally all we need to do is register our directive before parsing.
+All the examples below refer to the `directive` variable we declared in the example in the previous section.

+sbt Plugin:

+    import LaikaKeys._

+    // ... your standard build stuff

+    LaikaPlugin.defaults

+    spanDirectives in Laika += directive

+This registers the directive for both Markdown and reStructuredText parsers.

+The directive implementation itself usually requires some amount of logic, so is usually best kept separately in a `.scala` file in the `project` directory and then referenced from your `build.sbt`.
+Reusable directives are best packaged as a library and then added as a dependency of your build.

 Markdown: